We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Epsom salt is a crystallized form of magnesium sulfate that people use as a traditional remedy for many ailments, including constipation.
+Epsom salt is a crystallized form of magnesium sulfate.
+Many people use it as a traditional remedy for many ailments, including constipation.

 The U.S. Food and Drug Administration approve the use of Epsom salt as a laxative.
 Laxatives can help a person have a bowel movement when they are temporarily constipated.

 However, using Epsom salt for constipation can have risks, and there are some groups of people who should not try this home remedy.

 In this article, learn how to use Epsom salt for constipation, as well as when to see a doctor.

 People can buy Epsom salt at most drugstores, natural food stores, and online.

 A person should read the instructions carefully when using Epsom salt for constipation, as manufacturer’s recommendations can vary.